cooodeBrew/neuralNetwork_25fall/homework6/README.md

 - tell it to `be concise`
 - Give one good example how to solve the task

-Use the `self.tokenizer.apply_chat_template` with `add_generation_prompt=True` and `tokenize=False` to convert the chat messages into a single string following the chat-template SmolLM2 expects (including all special tokens, and the beginning of the assistant output).
+Use the `self.tokenizer.apply_chat_template` with `add_generation_prompt=True` and `tokenize=False` to convert the chat messages into a single string following the chat-template SmolLM2 expects (including all special tokens, and the beginning of the assistant output).git
 Feel free to print this output to familiarize yourself with how this works.

 Test your model with